< Back

 *Circumcision.
 Wood, 38 in dia.

 On the altar is an unusual horned tablet, with a carved figure of Moses kneeling to receive the Ten Commandments and the head of the Eternal Father in the lunette above.
 One of a series of three small tondi, all in American museums, representing scenes from the infancy of Christ.
 The others are at Cambridge (Fogg Museum) and New York (Metropolitan Museum).
 Longhi (in his Officina Ferrarese of 1934) thought that the three tondi were from the predella of the Roverella Altarpiece (the main panel of which is now in the National Gallery, London).
-This possibility is still being debated – although an early eighteenth-century source (Baruffaldi) states that the predella showed scenes from the lives of St Bernard Tolomei, founder of the Olivetan Order, and St Benedict.
+This possibility is still being debated, although an early eighteenth-century source (Baruffaldi) states that the predella showed scenes from the lives of St Bernard Tolomei, founder of the Olivetan Order, and St Benedict.
 Longhi’s main argument was that the horned tablet on the altar is of the same design as tablets with the Ten Commandments in the main panel of the Rovervella Altarpiece.
-An alternative suggestion is that the three tondi were from a piece of church furniture or formed part of some shutters or doors.
+Alternative suggestions are that the three tondi were from a piece of church furniture, perhaps forming part of some shutters or doors, or decorated a baptismal font.
 Possibly because of harsh cleaning in the past, the underdrawing of the Circumcision is clearly visible through the thin paint surface.
 Previously in the collections of Prince Santacroce and Contessa Passeri in Rome; acquired by Gardner (through the dealer Richard Norton) in 1901.

 Caen.
 Musée des Beaux Arts.